 Before we zoom in on the graphs to highlight these differences more closely, you need to know a few things.
 Audio frequency is measured logarithmically, and there’s very little content in music above 16kHz.
 The bulk of what you hear appears well below 10kHz.
-Human hearing is also limited to somewhere between 10kHz to 20kHz depending on age, so bear that in mind on the following graphs.
+The upper limit of our hearing is also limited to somewhere between 10kHz to 20kHz depending on age, so bear that in mind when reviewing these results.

-Frequency cutoff varies widely from device to device with AAC.
-None of them approach Hi-Res—as expected—but AAC doesn’t reach frequencies high enough to match CD quality, LDAC or standard Bluetooth’s SBC in any instance.
+High-frequency cutoff varies widely from device to device with AAC.
+None of them approach Hi-Res—as expected—but AAC doesn’t reach frequencies high enough to match CD quality, LDAC, or standard Bluetooth’s SBC in any instance.
 That’s concerning for anyone who prizes audio quality over convenience.

-The Huawei P20 Pro performs the worst, with a roll-off occurring at an stunningly-low 14.2kHz—very much still with the range of most people’s hearing.
+The Huawei P20 Pro performs the worst, with a roll-off occurring at a stunningly low 14.2kHz—very much still with the range of most people’s hearing.
 The LG V30 performs marginally better by rolling off at 16kHz, followed by the Samsung Galaxy Note 8 at 17kHz.
 The iPhone 7 performed by far the best, extending its limit up to 18.9kHz.
 Although Apple’s phone begins a slower roll-off that has a -3dB point set at about 18kHz.

 AAC doesn't reach frequencies high enough to match CD quality or standard Bluetooth's SBC in any instance.
 That's concerning for anyone who prizes audio quality over convenience.